Am I Eligible to Receive Compensation If I’m Partially Liable For My Austin Car Accident?

 Under the Texas modified comparative negligence standard, you are allowed to sue for damages even if you are partially at fault for the accident.
 However, if you are found to be mostly responsible for the accident (50% or more), you cannot recover any damages.

 Comparative negligence laws dictate what happens when multiple people are responsible for an accident.
 In simple terms, comparative negligence means that:

-- Multiple people can be liable for damages resulting from an accident, and
+- Multiple people can be liable for damages resulting from an accident.

-- You aren’t barred from recovering compensation just because you contributed to your accident.
+- You are not barred from recovering compensation just because you contributed to your accident.

 All but four states follow comparative negligence rules.
-The others are contributory negligence states, which prevent you from getting any money if you are even 1 percent to blame for an accident.
+The others are contributory negligence states, which prevent you from getting any money if you are even 1% to blame for an accident.

 A few states embrace “pure” comparative negligence rules.
 They allow anyone to recover compensation, as long as someone else is also partly to blame.
 In these states, you could get money after an accident even if you were 99 percent responsible.

 Texas, and most other states, follow “modified’ comparative fault rules.
 In Texas, this is also called “proportionate responsibility.”
 In these states, you can recover compensation as long as you are not more than 50 or 51 percent responsible.

 How Comparative Negligence Can Affect Your Financial Award